 Artificial Reef Program

 An artificial reef is a human-made, underwater structure built to encourage marine life.
-In 1975, the Pinellas County Department of Solid Waste began creating artificial reefs from clean, inert debris such as concrete.
+In 1975, Pinellas County Solid Waste began creating artificial reefs from clean, inert debris such as concrete.
 Since then, about 50,000 tons of reef material have been placed.

 Environmental benefits